-1. Can a passcode policy forced on the mobile device be revoked by the user?
+1. Can a user revoke the passcode policy forced on the mobile device through an MDM?

 A passcode policy forced on the device via Hexnode MDM cannot be revoked by the user.
 Once a passcode policy is applied on the device, the options to remove the same are disabled on the managed device.
 The password can only be removed by unmanaging the device.

-2. What is the difference between Idle Timeout before lock and Grace Period for device lock?
+2. What is the Grace period for lock and Idle timeout before device lock?

 Idle timeout/ Auto lock is the amount of time before the device screen turns off.
 Grace period for device lock is the time limit before a device can be unlocked without a passcode.

-4. Can the user be restricted from changing the date and time settings on iOS devices?
+3. Can you restrict a user from changing the date and time settings on an iOS device using an MDM?

 The users can be restricted from changing the date and time settings on the iOS devices by enabling the Force Automatic Date and Time restriction under Policies > iOS > Advanced Restrictions > Allow Security and Privacy Settings.
 This restriction is applicable only for devices running iOS 12 and later.
 Another possible way is to set the device in single app kiosk mode thus locking the device to a specific app and allowing only those functionalities that are enabled via the Hexnode console.